Philadelphia study: Results

-Other Factors
+Other factors

 Labov considered age as a factor in his research along with social class, occupation, and education.
 He discovered in the majority of vowel variables, adolescents aged 13–16 had the highest values of use of innovative forms.
-To eliminate bias and errors due to other social factors such as age, Labov created the Philadelphia Telephone Study to corroborate the curvilinear hypothesis.
+To eliminate bias and errors due to other social factors such as age, Labov created the Philadelphia telephone study to corroborate the curvilinear hypothesis.

-Philadelphia Telephone Study
+Philadelphia telephone study

 The telephone study was designed as a means to cancel out any possible errors that may have occurred in the neighborhood study, including but not limited to errors in selecting neighborhood representatives, errors in choosing neighborhoods to represent Philadelphia class distribution, and errors involving the physical research equipment.
 The telephone survey was done through random sampling of Philadelphia phone numbers, and therefore eliminated the biases that occur with selection of neighborhoods and interviewees.
 Due to the nature of telephone interviews, there was a possibility of error from the quality of sound, but this error was not present in the neighborhood study.
 The findings of the telephone study were closely related to the findings of the neighborhood study, strengthening the curvilinear hypothesis and leading Labov to the creation of the principle.